Menooker/KunQuant/Readme.md

  * Double and single precision float point data type
  * TS or STs memory layout as input/output in batch mode
  * Python/C/C++ interfaces to call the factor computation functions
+ * Only x86 CPU are supported

+**Important node**: For better performance compared with Pandas, KunQuant suggests to use a multiple of `{blocking_len}` as the number of stocks in inputs.
+For single-precision float type and AVX2 instruction set, `blocking_len=8`.
+That is, you are suggested to input 8, 16, 24, ..., etc. stocks in a batch, if your code is compiled with AVX2 (without AVX512) and `float` datatype.
+Other numbers of stocks **are supported**, with lower execution performance.

 ## Why KunQuant is fast